vicentepedro/Online-Body-Schema-Adaptation/README.md

 [`Go to the top`](#online-body-schema-adaptation--markerless-eye-hand-kinematic-calibration)
 ## Results and Dataset

-In the following figures the projection of the fingertips on the left camera of simulated robot experiments can be seen.
-The <font color="blue"> blue </font> dot represents the end-effector projection (i.e. base of the middle finger), the  <font color="red">red </font> represents the index fingertip, the <font color="gree"> green </font> the thumb fingertip, the <font color="gold"> dark yellow </font> the middle fingertip and the <font color="Khaki"> soft yellow </font>the ring and little fingertips.
+The following figures show the projection of the fingertips on the left camera during simulated robot experiments.
+The <font color="blue"> blue </font> dot represents the end-effector projection ( *i.e.*, base of the middle finger), the  <font color="red">red </font> represents the index fingertip, the <font color="gree"> green </font> the thumb fingertip, the <font color="gold"> dark yellow </font> the middle fingertip and the <font color="Khaki"> light yellow </font>the ring and little fingertips.
-The first image (a) is the canonical projection (i.e, with all angular offsets equal Zero) and on the second image (b) with the estimated offsets from the proposed method.
+The first image (a) is the canonical projection (*i.e.*, with all angular offsets equal to zero) and on the second image (b) with the estimated offsets from the proposed method.

 <p align="center" > <img src="./images/canonical_sim.png" width=400 > </p>
 <p align="center" >(a) Canonical Finger Projection - based on the encoders</p>